kubernetes/kubernetes.github.io/content/en/docs/concepts/storage/persistent-volumes.md

 For most volume types, you do not need to set this field.
 It is automatically populated for [AWS EBS](/docs/concepts/storage/volumes/#awselasticblockstore), [GCE PD](/docs/concepts/storage/volumes/#gcepersistentdisk) and [Azure Disk](/docs/concepts/storage/volumes/#azuredisk) volume block types.
 You need to explicitly set this for [local](/docs/concepts/storage/volumes/#local) volumes.
 {{< /note >}}

-A PV can specify [node affinity](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#volumenodeaffinity-v1-core) to define constraints that limit what nodes this volume can be accessed from.
+A PV can specify {{< api-reference page="workload-resources/pod-v1" anchor="NodeAffinity" >}}
+to define constraints that limit what nodes this volume can be accessed from.
 Pods that use a PV will only be scheduled to nodes that are selected by the node affinity.

 ### Phase